Later life financial planning: everything you need to know

 If you die without a will, then the wrong people may inherit your wealth.
 It will also take far longer for any beneficiaries to inherit.

-Contact a solicitor about making or updating your will – it’s an inexpensive process that will save your family significant time and money later on.
+Contact a solicitor about making or updating your will – the time, effort, and costs will save your family significant time and money later on.

 Estate planning